ScribeLab Writer

 Cambridge's Faculty of Modern and Medieval Languages advises that a good dissertation demonstrates both depth and breadth of study, and that students choosing a very new or overlooked topic may find it exciting to work in such an area, with the advantage that virtually all their analysis will be original, while those choosing well-established topics need to define their focus more narrowly to avoid producing a superficial survey.

-Step Three — Apply the FINER Criteria
+Step 3 — Apply the FINER Criteria

 Once you have a shortlist of potential topics drawn from your reading, evaluate each one against a structured framework before committing to any of them.
 The FINER criteria, widely used in research methodology across disciplines, provide a reliable test for whether a dissertation topic is genuinely viable.